-16.2 Credit risk
+15.2 Credit risk

-Credit risk is the risk of financial loss to IESALC if customers or counterparties to financial instruments fail to meet their contractual obligations.
-It mainly arises from IESALC's cash and receivables.
+Credit risk is the risk of financial loss to the Institute if customers or counterparties to financial instruments fail to meet their contractual obligations.
+It mainly arises from IESALC's cash, and receivables.
+The maximum exposure to credit risk is the carrying amount of those financial assets.